 Appalachian Trail – August 18, 2013

-My last day in southern Maine – bring on the Gauntlet I thought, as I stretched out under my quilt, listening to the pops and creaks of my battered body.
+I thought my last day in southern Maine – bring on the Gauntlet as I stretched out under my quilt, listening to the pops and creaks of my battered body.
 My muscles were stiff and sore as I mentally counted down in my head.
-I always had to pump myself up mentally before I threw back my quilt, and quickly put on my down jacket, that often substituted as a pillow, followed by my bright Pinkish-red (I can’t spell fucia) fleece hat.
-The down was flat and matted, but at least it would be warm as it puffed up around me, while I chewed on a, typically Raspberry, Pop-tart.
+I always had to pump myself up mentally before I threw back my quilt and quickly put on my down jacket, which was often substituted as a pillow, followed by my bright Pinkish-red (I can’t spell fucia) fleece hat.
+The down was flat and matted, but at least it would be warm as it puffed up around me while I chewed on a, typically Raspberry, Pop-tart.

-I grinned as I smacked on a mouthful of pure gummy, sugary jam, and dribbled crumbs all over my quilt.
+I grinned as I smacked on a mouthful of pure, gummy, sugary jam and dribbled crumbs all over my quilt.
 It was a freakin town day!
-I was headed into Gorham, NH, so throw what you had at me Maine.
+I was headed into Gorham, NH, so throw what you had at me, Maine.
 I was about to enter my second state!
-Maine had been a beautiful and rugged state, making a SOBO start very challenging, and very rewarding, and it felt good to finally be crossing a state line.
-Some hikers think the White’s of New Hampshire are the hardest part of the trail, but I don’t think they hold a candle to the ruggedness of southern Maine.
-I was also about to encounter a Maine Moose, making this section even more memorable.
+Maine had been a beautiful and rugged state, making a SOBO start very challenging and rewarding, and it felt good to finally be crossing a state line.
+Some hikers think the Whites of New Hampshire are the most challenging part of the trail, but I don’t think they hold a candle to the ruggedness of southern Maine.
+I was also about to encounter a Maine Moose, making this section more memorable.

-Wild life sightings are one of my favorite parts of these hikes, and also one of the reasons I prefer hiking solo….less noise.
-I tip toed over a bog bridge before Gentian and about had a heart attack at the same time the bull moose right next to me about had his.
-I had been watching the plank bridge in front of me – focused on not losing clothing again, to the murky black bog, when I heard a “large” noise, and slowly looked up.
+Wildlife sightings are one of my favorite parts of these hikes and also one of the reasons I prefer hiking solo….less noise.
+I tip-toed over a bog bridge before Gentian and about had a heart attack at the same time the bull moose right next to me had his.
+I had been watching the plank bridge in front of me – focused on not losing clothing again, to the murky black bog, when I heard a “large” noise and slowly looked up.
 Mr. Moose was only a few feet away, and we stared at each other for a second or two.
-I swear I saw his eyes widen before he whirled and leapt over the plank ahead of me.
-He was a very large and awkward creature, but he could move!
+Then, I swear I saw his eyes widen before he whirled and leaped over the plank ahead of me.
+He was a giant and awkward creature, but he could move!

 I watched as he ran alongside the bridge, ahead of me about 40 feet before turning to look back.
-There was a look of shock as he realized that I was still following him.
-He repeated this exact same action about three more times, as I ambled along behind him, leaping back and forth over the bog bridge.
-On occasion he stumbled over the bridge, and I was scared for him as his long, gangly legs collided repeatedly with the hard logs/planks.
-This went on for several minutes, with him repeatedly looking back to stare at me before charging ahead again in a burst of frantic panic.
-I had slowed to let him get ahead, hoping he would turn off into the woods, and finally at an intersection, he went straight and I turned right.
-It was a wonderful experience, and I had 6 or 7 great photo ops, but wait, wait….my iPhone was DEAD!
-I had failed to charge it in Andhover, ME.
+There was a look of shock as he realized I was still following him.
+He repeated this same action three more times as I strolled behind him, leaping back and forth over the bog bridge.
+Occasionally, he stumbled over the bridge, and I was scared for him as his long, gangly legs collided repeatedly with the hard logs/planks.
+This went on for several minutes, with him constantly looking back to stare at me before charging ahead again in a frantic panic.
+I had slowed to let him get ahead, hoping he would turn off into the woods, and finally, at an intersection, he went straight, and I turned right.
+It was a wonderful experience, and I had 6 or 7 great photo ops, but wait, my iPhone was DEAD!
+I had failed to charge it in Andover, ME.
 I marched on disgusted, hoping he had not hurt himself too much.

 That day’s hike was nice.
-There was not a whole lot of exertion required, and the AT spit me out on the road with time to spare for the day.
+Not much exertion was required, and the AT spit me out on the road with time to spare for the day.
 I walked out to Rt.
-2 where there was a hostel I had heard a lot of good things about, but I wanted to head into town.
-This would be my first zero day with no hiking, and I had a lot of chores I needed to get done, so I bypassed the hostel, and stuck out my thumb, where rather quickly, a retired military chaplain picked me up.
-He was from VT, but vacationing in Gorham with his family.
-We chatted on the ride in to town, and time flew by quickly.
+2, where there was a hostel I had heard many good things about, but I wanted to head into town.
+This would be my first zero days with no hiking, and I had a lot of chores I needed to do, so I bypassed the hostel and stuck out my thumb, where a retired military chaplain picked me up rather quickly.
+He was from VT but vacationing in Gorham with his family.
+We chatted on the ride into town, and time flew by quickly.
 He was a super nice guy.

 The Chaplain dropped me off at Hiker’s paradise.
-It was a motel with a hostel attached to a very small restaurant, out of which they served breakfast.
-I had stayed here in the past, and was surprised to see it still being run by Bruno and his wife.
-Both they, and the motel, had weathered time in about the same manner here in the brutal northlands, and it was good to see both again.
-Bruno and his wife were always very pleasant, and I enjoyed chatting with them.
+It was a motel with a hostel attached to a tiny restaurant, out of which they served breakfast.
+I had stayed here in the past and was surprised to see it still run by Bruno and his wife.
+They and the motel had weathered time in about the same manner here in the brutal northlands, and it was good to see both again.
+Bruno and his wife were always charming, and I enjoyed chatting with them.
 I put my stuff in my room, took a shower, and then headed off to wash clothes and try to rent a little car for the next day.
-This was a spread out town and I would probably need to head over a town to get a car.
+This was a spread-out town; I would probably need to run over a city to get a car.

-Fortunately, I found an Enterprise that was willing to bring me a car.
+Fortunately, I found an Enterprise willing to bring me a car.
 Let the chores begin!